kjtanaka/deploy_folsom/README.md

 --------------------------
 * Originally written by Akira Yoshiyama, under Apache License, as a single node installation for beginers to try Folsom.
-* I(Koji Tanaka) modified and added Cinder configuration.
+* I(Koji Tanaka) modified it for making it work for multiple nodes, and added Cinder configuration.
 * Changed the messaging system from QPID to RabbitMQ.
 * Added the script to install a separate nova-compute node.